Apply Primer to Your Miniature

 Standard primer doesn't always adhere well to plastic and resin miniatures.
 In recent years, Krylon developed a primer dedicated to spray painting plastic.

-Click the "Shop now" link on the spray can image on the right to learn more.
+Click the "Shop now" link on the spray can image on the left to learn more.

 Advanced Technique - Blackwash